Department of Public Health

 - Our Public Health faculty are dedicated scholars and mentors.

-- Undergraduate and graduate Public Health degree students participate in internships, research opportunities enhancing the in-classroom experience for deeper understanding of course concepts.
+- Undergraduate and graduate Public Health degree students participate in internships and research opportunities enhancing the in-classroom experience for deeper understanding of course concepts.

-- Demand for graduates of Public Health programs is on the rise, allowing Public Health degree graduates the opportunity to enter a range of careers, including emergency management specialists, health educators, epidemiologists, community health workers, researchers, and public health communicators—all seeking to identify and solve important issues in public health.
+- Demand for graduates of Public Health programs is on the rise, allowing graduates with Public Health degree the opportunity to enter a range of careers, including public health policy specialists, program managers, emergency management specialists, health educators, epidemiologists, community health workers, researchers, and public health communicators—all seeking to identify and solve important issues in public health.